Welcome to today's edition of the Rush 24-7 podcast.

 I can't wait for football season to start.

-But I did get roped into watching the Bachelorette last night.
+But I did get roped into watching The Bachelorette last night.

-It's definitely scary if this show represents a mean.
+It's definitely scary if this show represents.

 We watched it to laugh at it.

-We watched it to cringe, and we laughed and we cringe, and then I said, I'm trying to imagine people glued to their TVs who believe this, who think this is great programming, who want to be on this show.
+And I said, I'm trying to imagine people glued to their TVs who believe this, who think this is great programming, who want to be on this show.

 And then I think, and they're voting?